WHO IS THE MAGIC LINK HANDWRITING PROGRAMME FOR?

 Absolutely!
 This programme is perfect for the home-schooled child.
 It does not require any training classes.
 Simply write in the workbooks or the printable worksheets and follow the instructions on the video.

 DOES THIS PROGRAMME WORK FOR CHILDREN WITH SPECIAL NEEDS OR DYSGRAPHIA?

 Yes -this programme is made for any child who wants to have fun and learn to write by following a simple, systematic, logical method.
 Parents and teachers of children with special needs have been amazed seeing such remarkable results; often spelling begins to suddenly improve for the first time!

 WHAT IF MY CHILD IS ON THE AUTISTIC SPECTRUM?

 The Magic Link handwriting programme particularly appeals to children who suffer from Asperger’s syndrome or who are diagnosed with high-functioning autism.
 They respond particularly well to the logic of this programme and the repetition and have achieved fantastic results.
 These children often become more and more self-motivated as their handwriting continues to improve throughout each step of the programme.

-WHAT IF MY CHILD IS HYPERMOBILE OR HAS DYSPRAXIA?
+WHAT IF MY CHILD IS HYPERMOBILE, HAS DYSPRAXIA OR DYSGRAPHIA?